isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 To God be the Glory!
 99 years today, and counting!
 Amen and Amen.

-<p style="text-align: justify;">***"A Christian school is like a family.
+<p style="text-align: justify;"><b>"A Christian school is like a family.
 It runs on the basic principles of love, tolerance and duty.
-It is the responsibility of everyone...that these are maintained..."<br>
+It is the responsibility of everyone...that these are maintained..."</b><br>
 - Rev J V Ayaduray, Chairman of school's first Management Board, 1960.*